Equal opportunity and nondiscrimination in programs and services

 We are an equal-opportunity employer and provider of employment and training services.
 Auxiliary aids and services are available upon request to persons with disabilities.

-The Director, Civil Rights Center (CRC)
+Civil Rights Center (CRC)

 U.S. Department of Labor